 Mr. Rowe and his wife of 34 years (Nancy) reside in Franklin, TN.
 They have two sons, Colin and Conor (who works with the company) plus a new daughter-in-law (Bernadette).
 When not working Mr. Rowe is an active member of his church (with a particular interest in missionary work in Africa and India), a booster for Pearl Cohn High School in Nashville and past treasurer for the Tennessee Chapter for Ducks Unlimited.
 An avid reader his other interests are rooting for the University of Tennessee football and basketball program and playing golf.

 She is in the process of obtaining her Associate in Claims designation (AIC).
 She loves pizza, salsa dancing, college football, scuba diving and the beach.
 She is the owner of the official company mascot, a tiny Australian shepherd named Bay.

 His rich understanding of residential and commercial claims for almost twenty years is born out of hands-on experience and continuing education.
 Hank realizes that our clients are typically overwhelmed with the claims process and so he will spend whatever time is necessary to make sure they receive all the benefits their policy affords them.
 Hank has earned his AIC (Associate in Claims) and SPPA (Senior Professional Public Adjuster) credentials, thereby placing him in the top 1% of all adjusters nationwide.

 He spends his“down time” with his wife Merrill and their four daughters at their home in Franklin, Tennessee.
 Hank and Merrill both continue on as active supporters of Young Life.
-Their home is always full of teenagers in need of a coke, a pizza or some timely advice.
+Their home is always full of teenagers in need of a coke, a pizza, or some timely advice.
 When time permits you can find Hank enjoying a round of golf, writing songs, strumming his guitar, playing with his two grandkids, and pulling for the Tar Heels.